rubyonjets/dynomite/README.md

 # Dynomite

+NOTE: Am looking for maintainers to help with this gem.
+Send me an email!

 A simple wrapper library to make DynamoDB usage a little more friendly.
 The modeling is ActiveRecord-ish but not exactly because DynamoDB is a different type of database.
 Examples below explain it best:

 ## Examples